 We do not know the cause.
 Rolandic seizures tend to run in families.
 It is more common in boys than girls.

-How do I know if my child has rolandic epilepsy?
+How to know if a child has Rolandic Epilepsy

 Describe your child’s symptoms of seizures to your child’s doctor.
 Your child will have normal neurological exam results.